Wilhelmenia Fernandez: Life and career

 She performed the role of Musetta at the New York City Opera in 1982.
 She debuted at the Detroit Opera that year and returned to sing Marguerite in Faust the next year.

 Thereafter, she sang in operas and recitals in cities all over the world.
-Her more notable roles were the title roles in Carmen, Carmen Jones and Aïda, role she has performed in Luxor and at the Egyptian pyramids.
+Her more notable roles were the title roles in Carmen, Carmen Jones and Aïda, which she performed in Luxor and at the Egyptian pyramids.
 She also made recordings of George Gershwin songs and of Negro spirituals.

 For her work in Carmen Jones in the West End, she received the Laurence Olivier Theatre Award in 1992 as Best Actress in a Musical.

 Fernandez' 1981 recording of "Ebben?
 Ne andrò lontana" for Diva was included on the soundtrack of Ridley Scott's 1987 film Someone to Watch Over Me.
 She also sang as part of a number of television appearances.

 Fernandez earned degrees from the University of Kentucky and Georgetown College (in Georgetown, Kentucky) in voice and education.

 Fernandez died on February 2, 2024, at the age of 75, of cancer, in Lexington, Kentucky, where she had lived for years.